Roaming in acetaldehyde: Restricted acetaldehyde

-Evidence for the slow, roaming mechanism, can be found in the flat region.
+Evidence for the indirect, roaming mechanism, can be found in the flat region.
 As shown in the analysis of Chesnavich's CH$_4^+$ system \cite{krajnak2018phase, krajnak2018influence}, while the existence of a centrifugal barrier is necessary for roaming, the mechanism for roaming relies on the intersection of $\mathcal{U}^C$ and $\mathcal{S}^O$.
-Fig. \ref{fig:manifs_A} shows the intersection of $\mathcal{U}^{C}$ and $\mathcal{S}^O$ on the outward annulus of DS$_f$ and a $3$-dimensional projection putting the intersection into wider mechanistic context.
+Figure \ref{fig:manifs_A} shows the intersection of $\mathcal{U}^{C}$ and $\mathcal{S}^O$ on the outward annulus of DS$_f$ and a $3$-dimensional projection putting the intersection into wider mechanistic context.

 The mechanism works in a simple way - all trajectories contained in the interior of both $\mathcal{U}^C$ and $\mathcal{S}^O$ dissociate immediately.
 Due to their intersection, there is a part of the interior of $\mathcal{U}^C$ that does not dissociate, but stays in the flat region.
 It exhibits chaotic behaviour due to the presence of pieces of stable and unstable invariant manifolds of all unstable periodic orbits that cause severe distortion.
+Trajectories contained in this part of $\mathcal{U}^C$ may roam in the traditional sense or exhibit transient roaming \cite{Endo2020}.